raduanastase/Front-end-Developer-Interview-Questions/README.md

 #### Testing Questions:

 * What are some advantages/disadvantages to testing your code?
+    * _Advantages:_
+        * _If someone changes something in the code, it can be caught at unit testing (refactoring made easy with a safety net)_
+        * _For a new-comer, reading the unit tests could shed light on the written code_
+    * _Disadvantages:_
+        * _It takes time_
+        * _It takes time to maintain the tests if the logic changes_
 * What tools would you use to test your code's functionality?
+    * _I used mocha and chai for asserting and now I'm using Enzyme for testing React components.
+I also fiddled around with Jest._
 * What is the difference between a unit test and a functional/integration test?
+    * _A unit test tests the functionality of the code and an integration test test how something works in the bigger picture (sometimes with interaction, databases and it's much more complex)_
 * What is the purpose of a code style linting tool?
+    * _It's good to use a linting tool because it helps you be more constant in your writing and if someone reads your code, the chances that he could understand your code increase._

 #### Performance Questions: